your friendly research/instructional librarian, and I'm

 And to further drive home my point about Wikipedia not being a

 valid source, please enjoy this clip from the

 Finding books and reserves:

-Find books and reserves in Blackwell Library using our
+Find books in Blackwell Library using our

 online library catalog.